Dockerel/Doom/README.md

-# NOOM
+# DOOM

-zoom clone using nodejs, webRTC and webSockets
+real time system using nodejs, webRTC and webSockets